 Chamomile tea is an herbal tea made from Chamomile, a type of flower.

-When I take a sip I just imagine my happy self frolicking through the flowers, goodbye IBS pains!
+When I take a sip I just imagine my happy self frolicking through the flowers and suddenly, away goes my IBS flare!

 Chamomile has a unique taste compared to other teas, you’ll have to try it for yourself! 🙂